behnazkhoshnood/tadig_restaurant_v2/README.md

 ***Enter username, email and password***
 ```

-You should now have a local copy of eHand.
+You should now have a local copy of tadig-restaurant.

 ---